ortelius/outreach/blogs/how-to-bake-an-ortelius-pi-part03.md

 #### Gimlet on the command line

 - `FYI` please read this [On the command line](https://gimlet.io/docs/managing-infrastructure-components#on-the-command-line)
-- We will be spending all of our time in the `gitops-<your environment>-infra` repo to deploy our Kuberenetes infrastructure with Gimlet
+- We will be spending all of our time in the `gitops-<your-environment>-infra` repo to deploy our Kuberenetes infrastructure with Gimlet

 ![gimlet infra](images/how-to-bake-an-ortelius-pi/part03/21-gimlet-infra.png)